We are constantly telling ourselves stories.

 What’s your passion?

 Travelling is a passion.
-The logistics of planning a road trip, international travel, or a bear watching trip while also managing diabetes away from home means I’m skilled at seeing the big picture and then working out the small details.
+The logistics of planning a road trip, international travel, or a bear watching trip while also managing diabetes away from home means I know how to see the big picture and work out the small details.

 I know how to look for potential problems, adapt on the fly and see opportunities instead of roadblocks.